Luke23-45/Luke23-45/README.md

 # Welcome!

 Hey there!
-I'm Krishna Subedi, a guy who likes robotics, AI, building stuff with C/C++ and web development.
+I'm the guy who likes robotics, AI, building stuff with C/C++ and web development.

 ## About Me
 I love turning my wild ideas from the mind to worlds through programming.
 I enjoy building stuff from scratch.